Bernie Sanders on Economic Inequality

 And what about creating new jobs?

 Bernie believes that the fastest way to create millions of jobs is to rebuild our crumbling infrastructure and he’s been saying so for decades.
-In his introduction to The Rebuild America Act of 2015, he noted:

 What’s he doing to keep jobs in America?